The-First-Billion-Years/MODI_scripts/README.md

 3. Run the code on MODI

 - Jobs are submitted using [slurm](https://gist.github.com/ctokheim/bf68b2c4b78e9851b469be3425470699)
-- Simple cases you can run e.g. `sbatch slurm_job.sh` from the command line, but note this will stop if it runs longer than 15 mins
+- For simple cases using one core you can run e.g. `sbatch slurm_job.sh` from the command line, but note this will stop if it runs longer than 15 mins
 - For longer runs you can use one of the other partitions via e.g. `sbatch --partition=modi_long slurm_job.sh`.
+- You can use `slurm` to use multiple cores e.g. for MPI

-Timelimits are as follows:
+Timelimits on the partitions are as follows:
 Partition  | Timelimit
 -----------|----------
 modi_devel | 15 mins